GoogleCloudPlatform/gcp-service-broker/docs/use.md

 **Request Parameters**

  * `role` _string_ - **Required** The role for the account without the "roles/" prefix.
 See: https://cloud.google.com/iam/docs/understanding-roles for more details.
-The following roles are available by default but may be overridden by your operator: 'spanner.databaseAdmin', 'spanner.databaseReader', 'spanner.databaseUser', 'spanner.viewer'.
+Note: The default enumeration may be overridden by your operator.
+    * The value must be one of: [spanner.databaseAdmin spanner.databaseReader spanner.databaseUser spanner.viewer].

 **Response Parameters**